mrbubbles-src/agents-instructions-docs/README.md

 - Download the repository .zip-file
 - copy the `documentation/`-folder and `AGENTS.md`-file inside the root of your project

-If you prefer certain `.md`-files only, feel free to click download them individually:
+If you prefer certain `.md`-files only, feel free to click the links below and download them individually:

 ### Naming Guidelines